grlkrash/nuonu/README.md

 # Artist Grant AI Agent

-An AI-powered platform that helps artists discover and apply for opportunities, including web3 opportunities, DAO proposals, grants, and bounties.
+A comprehensive platform that helps artists discover, apply for, and manage grants, jobs, and gigs using AI assistance.

+## Overview

+The Artist Grant AI Agent is designed to simplify the process of finding and applying for funding opportunities for artists.
+It leverages AI to match artists with relevant opportunities based on their profile, portfolio, and career stage.

 ## Features

-- **AI-Powered Application Generation**: Generate compelling application content tailored to specific opportunities
-- **Multi-Chain Blockchain Integration**: Support for Base (Coinbase L2), zkSync Era, and Flow blockchains
-- **Cross-Chain Functionality**: Register artists and distribute funds across multiple blockchains using Chainlink CCIP
-- **Opportunity Discovery**: Find relevant opportunities based on artist profiles and preferences
+- **AI-Powered Opportunity Discovery**: Find grants, jobs, and gigs tailored to your artistic profile
+- **Portfolio Management**: Upload and showcase your artistic work
-- **Blockchain Wallet Management**: Connect and register blockchain wallets for receiving funds
+- **Simplified Wallet Connection**: Easily connect your blockchain wallet for receiving payments
-- **Fund Distribution**: Receive and distribute funds to artists through smart contracts
+- **DAO Proposal System**: Create and vote on community proposals
+- **Fund Distribution Dashboard**: Track and manage grant distributions
+- **Application Automation**: Streamline the application process with AI assistance

 ## Tech Stack

-- **Frontend**: Next.js 14, React, TypeScript, Tailwind CSS
+- **Frontend**: Next.js 14, React, TypeScript, Tailwind CSS, Shadcn UI
-- **Backend**: Next.js API Routes, Supabase
+- **Backend**: Supabase, GraphQL, Genql
-- **AI**: OpenAI API
-- **Blockchain**: Ethers.js, zkSync Web3, Flow Client Library (FCL), Chainlink CCIP
+- **Blockchain**: Ethereum, Base, zkSync, Flow
-- **Smart Contracts**: Solidity (Base, zkSync), Cadence (Flow)
+- **AI Integration**: AgentKit, OpenAI, Anthropic

+## Smart Contracts

+The platform includes several smart contracts for blockchain functionality:

+- **FundDistribution.sol**: Manages grant distribution on the blockchain
+- **ArtistNFT.sol**: Allows artists to mint and manage their NFTs
+- **ArtistDAO.sol**: Enables community governance through proposals and voting
+- **ArtistToken.sol**: Governance token for the DAO

 ## Getting Started

 ### Prerequisites

 - Node.js 18+
-- Yarn or npm
+- npm or yarn
 - Supabase account
-- OpenAI API key
-- Blockchain wallet (MetaMask for Base/zkSync, Flow wallet for Flow)
+- Wallet (MetaMask, Coinbase Wallet, etc.)

 ### Installation